 As a teen in Massachusetts in the nineties, my high school was one of the first to roll out Channel One News, a current events outlet for kids.
 In exchange for satellite dishes and classroom televisions, the school was required to show a 12-minute news segment to students daily.
-The news segment included 2-minutes of commercials and was likely where my generation’s love of all things Anderson Cooper, came about.
-Introducing and keeping kids up-to-date on current events today is vastly different than it was in years past.

 We get our news today, in real-time, on social media.
 Our children generally hear snippets of press conferences or conversations going on around them.
-That’s why I wanted to make a concerted effort to compile a list of kid-friendly news outlets online designed to allow kids to discover and engage organically around their own interests.
-Rather than spoon-feeding information from my own perspective, I want my youngest to seek out information on his own and make his own inferences and come to his own conclusions.
+That’s why I wanted to make a concerted effort to compile a list of kids’ news articles, websites, and outlets online designed to allow kids to discover and engage organically around their own interests.

-Websites That Cover Current Events for Kids
+Websites That Cover Current Events and News for Kids

-A great way to incorporate some news websites would be to include them in your everyday routine.
-Each morning or afternoon you can give your child a certain amount of time to visit news websites to get the latest news.
-If you don’t want to make it a daily routine, you can have them compile a weekly roundup of what has transpired throughout the week.
+If you don’t want to make it a daily routine, you can have them compile a weekly roundup of what has transpired throughout the week from the following news for kids’ sites.
 These current events websites for kids can help introduce what is happening around the world and in their everyday lives.

 CNN 10 Student News on YouTube